pertusa/programming2/strings/strings.md

 #### Problems using `>>` and `getline`

 We have seen two ways to read the keyboard: using the `>>` operator and with `getline`.
-When these two operators are combined, unexpected situations may occur.
+When these two operators are combined, unexpected results may be given.

 Example:

 ```cpp
 int num;